Jacob Marsden

-Jacob Anthony Marsden (born 14 October 1996) is an English footballer who plays for Chelmsford City as a goalkeeper.
+Jacob Anthony Marsden (born 14 October 1996) is an English footballer who plays for concord Rangers as a goalkeeper.

 Career

-Born in Great Yarmouth, Marsden played youth football for Ipswich Town, joining them in 2010, and spending a loan spell with Leiston.
+Born in Great Yarmouth, Marsden played youth football for Ipswich Town, joining them in 2010, and spending a loan spell with Leiston, where he made 25 league appearances.

 After being released by Ipswich he played in non-league football for St Ives Town and Mildenhall Town.

 Marsden signed for Scottish club Hamilton Academical in August 2018.
 He left Hamilton in May 2019.

 On 28 December 2019, Marsden signed for Southern League Premier Division Central side Needham Market.

 On 25 September 2020, Chelmsford City announced the signing of Marsden, with Marsden being dual-registered with Heybridge Swifts upon his arrival at the club.
 On 9 April 2021, Chelmsford announced Marsden had signed a new one-year contract extension at the club.
+On 25 May 2023, Marsden signed another contract extension with Chelmsford, becoming the club's goalkeeping coach in the process.

+On 16 May 2024, Marsden joined Dartford.

+On 10 July 2025, Marsden joined Concord Rangers.